survivejs/react-book/manuscript/03_webpack_and_react.md

 }
 ```

-Alternatively we could have a declaration such as `"stage": 1`.
-The problem is that this doesn't document well which experimental features we are using at our code base.
-It might work for small projects.
-Documenting your Babel usage this way will help in maintenance.
+Alternatively we could have used a declaration such as `"stage": 1`.
+The problem is that this doesn't document well which additional features we are using at our code base.
+It might work for small projects but I do not suggest this for production grade code.
+Documenting your Babel usage this way will help in the maintenance effort.

 There are other possible [.babelrc options](https://babeljs.io/docs/usage/babelrc/).
-Now we are just keeping it simple.
-You could, for instance, enable the features you want to use explicitly.
+For now we are keeping it simple.

 T> It is possible to use Babel features at your Webpack configuration.
 Simply rename *webpack.config.js* as *webpack.config.babel.js* and Webpack will pick it up provided Babel has been set up with your project.
 It will respect the contents of *.babelrc*.